javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 ## Recall generators

-Now let's recall generators.
-They are explained in detail in the chapter [](info:generators).
+Now let's recall generators, as they allow to make iteration code much shorter.
+Most of the time, when we'd like to make an iterable, we'll use generators.

 For sheer simplicity, omitting some important stuff, they are "functions that generate (yield) values".
+They are explained in detail in the chapter [](info:generators).

 Generators are labelled with `function*` (note the start) and use `yield` to generate a value, then we can use `for..of` to loop over them.